-Any other Java class needed by the agent should be included the agent jar file.
-This is because Ultra Search automatically adds the agent jar file to the crawler Java class path, and Ultra Search does not let you add other class paths from the administration interface.
+Any other Java class needed by the agent should be included in the agent jar file.
+This is because Oracle Ultra Search automatically adds the agent jar file to the crawler Java class path, and Oracle Ultra Search does not allow you to add other class paths from the administration interface.
 To add a new class path, see Appendix B, "Altering the Crawler Java Classpath"

-If the agent code also relies on a particular library file (for example, a .ddl file on Windows or a .so file on UNIX), then the library path environment variable (PATH on Windows, LD LIBRARY PATH on UNIX) must contain the path to it.
+If the agent code also relies on a particular library file (for example, a .ddl file on Windows or a .so file on UNIX), then the library path environment variable (PATH on Windows, LD_LIBRARY_PATH on UNIX) must contain the path to it.
 Make sure that Oracle is started from this environment.
 As the crawler is spawned by the Oracle process, it automatically inherits all environment variables from Oracle, including the library path.